tpelham42/Unity_NB_ColorExt/README.md

 ## Documentation

-To include the NB ColorUtil is available under the NB.ColorUtil namespace.
+NB ColorExt is available under the NB.ColorUtil namespace.
 The following code snippet shows how to use the included functions.

 ```c#
 //Use following namespace in scripts